 is the stress tensor, where $\mu_{\alpha}$ and $\xi_{\alpha}$ are the dynamic and bulk viscosities of the phase $\alpha$.
-Further, $\sigma$ is the surface tension between the fluids, and $\kappa = \nabla \cdot {\bf n}$ is the curvature of the fluids and is positive when the liquid form droplets.
-In addition, we also assume there is no-slip between the fluids, which is described by the relation given in \eqref{ES1-8}.
-Note that ${\bf t}_i$ is a tangential vector to the fluid-fluid interface (for a two-dimensional model we have only one such vector, while for a three dimensional case there are two orthogonal tangent vectors, $i = 1, 2$).
+Further, $\sigma$ is the surface tension between the fluids, and $\kappa = \nabla \cdot {\bf n}$ is the curvature of the fluids and is positive when the liquid forms droplets.
+In addition, we also assume there is no slip between the fluids, which is described by the relation given in \eqref{ES1-8}.
+Note that ${\bf t}_i$ is a tangential vector to the fluid-fluid interface (for a two-dimensional model we have only one such vector, while for a three-dimensional case, there are two orthogonal tangent vectors, $i = 1, 2$).
 Now for the solid phase, the conservation of momentum simply states